-Afollow-up to our first video we made with ice.
-This second time around we’ve got some tips and tricks to make the set-up even easier and the fun last longer– well as long as ice can last! 😉
+Afollow-up to our first video we made with ice, Awesome Ice Activities, here is part 2!
+This second time around we’ve got some tips and tricks to make the set-up even easier and the fun last longer– well, as long as ice can last! 😉

 1. Ice Excavation